 - Injuries.
 A blow severed some teeth at the roots, or some teeth are loose due to an underlying jaw problem.

 Metal braces can fix these issues, but orthodontists must supervise the work very carefully.
 Each appointment adds to your final bill.
 Prepare to pay $4,500 for traditional braces.

-We utilize telemedicine at byte to keep costs low.
-Our patients still have exceptional care from trained dental professionals.
+We utilize telemedicine at Byte to keep costs low.
+Our customers still have exceptional care from trained dental professionals.
 But we skip the overhead associated with in-person visits.
 Our night-only aligners are one product line we offer.

 Wear your aligners for at least 10 continuous hours, and let your teeth feel free during the day.
 This option is best for people with mildly crooked teeth.
 We send you plenty of aligners, so you can stay on track with your treatment.
-Prepare to pay $2,295 for byte at night.
+Prepare to pay $2,295 for Byte at Night™.

 Keep your teeth in treatment during the majority of your day and night.
 Take the aligner trays out while you’re cleaning or caring for your oral health, but wear the trays at all other times.

 We’ve honed and refined this model to keep costs as low as possible.
 Prepare to pay $1,895 for this version of aligners.